doersino/nyum/_recipes/guacamole.md

 >
 > Then, fold in the onions, jalapeno, tomatoes, cilantro, and garlic.
 >
-> Add 1 tbsp` of the reserved lime juice.
+> Add 1 tbsp` the reserved lime juice.
 >
 > Let sit at room temperature for 1 hour and then serve.